jacomyma/mapping-controversies/_pages/tuto-1-3.md

 # Make a dashboard

 The dataset from the last tutorial ([1.2](../1.2/)) is rich enough to create a so-called dashboard in Tableau.
-A dashboard is a combination of visualizations that that allow the user to filter the data by selecting parts of one visualization and observing changes to the other visualizations.
-This is called cross-filtering.
+A dashboard is a combination of visualizations that that allows the user to [filter the data by selecting parts of one visualization and observing changes to the other visualizations](https://help.tableau.com/current/pro/desktop/en-us/dashboards_create.htm#add-interactivity).

 Let's do that by reusing the Tableau workbook from the previous tutorial and combining the visualizations we created.